20kdc/funcWebWiki/DESIGN.md

 4. Edits are atomic (`kernel.lua` ensures this through move-replace)

 Based on these primitives, `kernel.lua` provides a _semi-reliable_ opaque 'file stamp' primitive, `wikiReadStamp` (returns `size, stamp, error`).

+The hope is that as long as reading the stamp _before_ reading the contents will at worst result in an outdated stamp, the cache won't go too out-of-sync.

 On wikis being read from Redbean assets, due to ZIP file limitations, this primitive returns an empty string if the file exists, and fails if it doesn't.